ovh/docs/pages/platform/ai/notebook_tuto_10_create_chatbot/guide.en-gb.md

 If you're not using your notebook anymore, don't forget to stop it.
 Get the notebook id and then just run `ovhai notebook stop <notebook-id>` in a terminal.

 Now that we have train the model, we can test it.
+To do this, you can directly go here [Test your model](#test-your-model).
+The next part will explain how to train your chatbot with a jupyter notebook.

 #### Create and train a chatbot with a Jupyter notebook